Eduardo-vsouza/rp3/README.md

 ``rp3.py --outdir path/to/output/directory --threads 8 --gtf path/to/gtf/file --fastq path/to/fastq/folder``
 This will use the provided genome indexes for the human hg19 assembly located inside the STAR_indexes directory, located inside the rp3 main directory.
 The user can also generate new indexes if they require to do so.
 In that case, provide the path to them using the parameters ``--genome_index`` and ``cont_index``.
 Make sure to change the ``--adapter`` parameter to suit the adapter sequence used for your Ribo-Seq experiment.
 The output files will be located inside the ``counts`` directory.
 They will include a heatmap showing the overall Ribo-Seq coverage for the proteogenomics smORFs, as well as a table containing information about the mapping groups.
 If the ``--plots`` argument was specified, a plot showing the number of Ribo-Seq-covered smORFs in each mapping group will be generated at ``counts/plots``.

+# Ways to run Rp3
+ Rp3 allows you the perform proteogenomics analysis in a few different ways.
+ Every workflow will require:
+ - Mass Spectrometry data (LC-MS/MS, DDA) in ``.mzML``
+ - Reference proteome in ``.fasta``
+## Identify unannotated microproteins with proteomics and translational evidence
+This will use the proteogenomics approach to identify any possible microprotein in the provided transcriptome.
+Then, Rp3 will check for translational evidence for these microproteins using the Ribo-Seq reads.
+### Additional requirements:
+- Ribo-Seq reads in ``.fastq``
+- GTF file (either a *de novo* assembled or a reference transcriptome) OR - Fasta file containing a database of interest
+### Workflow

 # Pipeline output
 ```